 Investment property, comprising fresh food market stalls and a commercial shop is held to generate longterm rental yields.
 All tenant leases are on an arms length basis.
 Investment property is measured at cost, including transaction costs.
 Costs incurred subsequent to initial acquisition are capitalised when it is probable that future economic benefit in excess of the originally assessed performance of the asset will flow to the Council.
 Rental income from the leasing of investment properties is recognised in the Comprehensive Income Statement on a straight line basis over the lease term.
-AASB 140 Investment Property, paragraph 53 states that if an entity determines that the fair value of an investment property is not reliably determinable on a continuing basis, the entity shall measure that investment property using the cost model in AASB 116 Property, Plant and Equipment.
+AASB 140 Investment Property, paragraph 53 states that if an entity determines that the fair value of an investment property using the cost model in AASB 116 Property, Plant and Equipment.